Skip to main content

 Understanding honours

-Honours is an additional qualification where you can build on your undergraduate studies by completing a self-directed research project and disciplinary or research-focused coursework.
-This may be integrated into your undergraduate degree or require an additional year of study.
+Honours is an additional qualification where you can build on your undergraduate studies by completing a supervised research project and disciplinary or research-focused coursework.
+This may be embedded in your undergraduate degree or require an additional year of study.

 Overview and types of honours

-You can undertake honours either as part of the combined Bachelor of Advanced Studies, or through an appended honours course after your undergraduate degree.
-Some professional or specialist degrees also have embedded or integrated honours.
+You can undertake honours through an appended honours degree after your undergraduate degree.
+Some professional or specialist degrees also have embedded honours study options.

 Honours provides an opportunity to work on an independent but supervised research project and is usually completed as one year full-time study (some disciplines offer part-time options).